gabrieloc/room_gen/README.md

 const minRoom = 2;
 ```

-There's some tree traversal to ensure each room is connected and accessible, but an issue in the drawing code resulting in visual glitches.
+There's some tree traversal to ensure each room is connected and accessible, but an issue in the drawing code resulting in visual glitches at higher resolutions + divisions (see third screenshot).

 \- gabrieloc